lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level2/polymer-in-water.rst

     fix myat3 all ave/time 10 10 100 v_mydensity file density.dat
     thermo 1000

-..  container:: justify

 The variable *myoxy* corresponds to the number of atoms divided by 3, i.e. the number of molecules.

 .. admonition:: On calling variables in LAMMPS
     :class: info